422 Bath Road

 Pieris japonica 'Dorothy Wyckoff'

 A highly ornamental broadleaf evergreen shrub, prized for its delicate and showy chains of pink-cream bell-shaped flowers and reddish emerging foliage, a dense and compact variety; performs best in moist, organic and acidic soils

 Dorothy Wyckoff Japanese Pieris features dainty chains of pink bell-shaped flowers with creamy white overtones hanging below the branches in early spring, which emerge from distinctive dark red flower buds.
-It has attractive dark green foliage which emerges red in spring.
+It has attractive dark green evergreen foliage which emerges red in spring.
 The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Dorothy Wyckoff Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Dorothy Wyckoff Japanese Pieris is recommended for the following landscape applications;

 - General Garden Use

 Dorothy Wyckoff Japanese Pieris will grow to be about 5 feet tall at maturity, with a spread of 4 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.